rrgeorge/vim-blink/README.md

 call blink#init()
 ```

-You can add `BlinkInstall` to install a plugins, like:
+You can add `Blink` to activate plugins (and install as needed), like:
+Blink 'vim-airline/vim-airline'

+To simply install without activatinging, you can use `BlinkInstall`, like:
 BlinkInstall 'vim-airline/vim-airline'

-Add them to your .vimrc if you want to automatically install them at startup
+To check all plugins for updates, run `:BlinkUpdate`